This article will discuss the concepts of compassionate leave, exploring the different types, applicability and implementation strategies.

 In the United Kingdom, compassionate leave entitlement does not exist.
 Employers don't have to grant compassionate leave if it's requested.
 If your company policy says employees can take compassionate leave under certain circumstances, you might need to honour it, depending on the contract.

 Employers can refuse compassionate leave if the contract says it's a discretionary right.
-In case the right is contractual.
-However, the company may deny the request if it complies with policy conditions.
+In case the right is contractual, the company may deny the request if it complies with policy conditions.

-The refusal of compassionate leave by an employee could lead to a dispute over a breach of employment contract, even though compassionate leave is not a legal entitlement.
-Bereavement leave, as well as dependent leave, are both statutory entitlements.
+The refusal of compassionate leave by an employer could lead to a dispute over a breach of employment contract, even though compassionate leave is not a legal entitlement.
+Bereavement leave, as well as dependant leave, are both statutory entitlements.

 How to implement a compassionate leave policy?